How to film on public streets without falling foul of the council

 The notification approach

-Even when you’re below the threshold that legally requires a permit, notifying the council’s film office that you’ll be filming is good practice.
-It costs nothing, takes twenty minutes, and means that if council staff or police approach your crew, the duty film officer can confirm your shoot is known and legitimate.
-Most film offices will give you a reference number even for informal notifications.
+Even when you’re below the threshold for a full permit, notifying the council’s film office or highway events team that you’ll be filming is good practice.
+It costs nothing, takes twenty minutes, and means that if council staff or police approach your crew, the duty officer can confirm your shoot is known.
+Current county guidance is not uniform: Cambridgeshire asks small crews to email the Highway Events Team; Oxfordshire requires agreement for filming on or next to the highway; Warwickshire requires permission to film on or over a public highway.

 This isn’t a permit — it’s a paper trail.
 But it resolves 80% of on-the-day problems before they start.